Condo Living in Kingston and Area in 2026 – Downsizing Now?

 Do condo fees in Kingston increase every year?

 Most condo fees do increase over time, since they follow inflation and long-term repair plans.
-A well-managed building plans ahead, which helps avoid sudden jumps or special assessments.
+A well-managed building plans, which helps avoid sudden jumps or special assessments.

-Do I still need insurance in a condo?
+Do I still need insurance for a condo?

 Should I get a home inspection for a condo?

-In most cases, no. The central systems are located within the building and are part of the common elements.
+Most times, no. The central systems are within the building and are part of the common elements.
 Buyers typically focus on the unit itself and the status certificate, which their lawyer will review.
 However, if you choose a townhome-style condo, a home inspection may be a good idea.

 What if I want to bring a pet?